gomez-addams/MovieVue/README.md

 To test the project, run the following script from this directory:
 * start_evaluation.bat

 Note: I've been developing and testing with Chrome as my default browser, but having switched to a system where Edge was the default it didn't appear to run correctly.
-Please manually open the test page in Chrome in that case. #apologies
+Please manually open the test page in Chrome in that case. #apologies I suspect this may be the Cross Origin Site Scripting problem you mentioned in the challenge document, but I never ran into it during development. #typicaldevbug

 The webapp is pre-built for convenience, but the webserver may auto-install Kotlin and other requirements before building and running.
 There is no pre-built binary supplied for the webserver.